openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 #### Resist Banes

-Instead of using your move action to maneuver, you may focus your energy on shaking off the negative effects of any banes currently afflicting you.
-For each bane affecting you, roll 1d20 (with no attribute modifiers).
+You can use a move action to recover from one or more banes afflicting you.
+This move action cost is a simplified way of representing any number of different ways you might go about shaking off the wide range of banes you might be afflicted by.
+Roll 1d20 (with no attribute modifiers).
 If your roll is a 10 or higher, the bane is removed.
+Note that some banes have different rules for how they can be resisted.

 Many banes will persist for a longer duration after three failed resist attempts to shake them off.
 As such, you should keep a tally of any banes which you to fail resist.